 - Walt Disney originally intended Pirates of the Caribbean to be a walk-through wax museum.
 The eventual immersive boat ride that originated at Disneyland on March 18, 1967 arose from the success of Disney’s animatronic exhibits at the 1964 New York World’s Fair: It’s a Small World, “Walt Disney’s Carousel of Progress,” and “Great Moments with Mr. Lincoln.”

 - Pirates of the Caribbean was not originally planned for the Magic Kingdom.
-An elaborate substitute, “Western River Expedition,” was being developed, but complaints from guests aware of the brilliance of Disneyland’s Pirates of the Caribbean forced Disney to build a version for Florida.
+Imagineers began developing, “Western River Expedition,” for the location Pirates currently resides in, but complaints from guests aware of the brilliance of Disneyland’s Pirates of the Caribbean forced Disney to build a version for Florida.
 The Florida version, though still a great attraction, is abridged, omitting several scenes from the original.

 - Pirates of the Caribbean is housed in a Spanish fort.

 - Pirates of the Caribbean was the basis for Disney’s ongoing movie series of the same name.
-Elements from the movies provided new show elements for the attraction beginning in 2006.
+Elements from the movies in turn provided new show elements incorporated into the attraction beginning in 2006.

-- Versions of Pirates of the Caribbean can also be found overseas at the Disneyland parks in Paris and Tokyo.
+- Versions of Pirates of the Caribbean reside overseas at the Disneyland parks in Paris and Tokyo.

 - The Magic Kingdom’s Pirates of the Caribbean stands alone among its counterparts in not having an adjacent sit down restaurant with views of the floating riders.
 Blue Bayou Restaurant complements the attraction in California and Tokyo, and Paris includes the “Blue Lagoon Restaurant.”
-A similar effect can be experienced at Walt Disney World, however, at Epcot‘s San Angel Inn, where diners can view boaters on “Gran Fiesta Tour Starring The Three Caballeros.”
+A similar experience resides at Walt Disney World, however, at Epcot‘s San Angel Inn, where diners can view boaters on “Gran Fiesta Tour Starring The Three Caballeros.”

 - Pirates of the Caribbean incorporates a short, sudden drop down a flume.
 The versions in California and Paris have two flume drops; Tokyo’s Pirates, like that at the Magic Kingdom, has only one drop.

-A Hidden Mickey can be found amid a pile of coins as you exit the attraction into the gift shop.
+Find a Hidden Mickey amid a pile of coins as you exit the attraction into the gift shop.

 Sponsored Ad: Learn more about Hidden Mickey details and location throughout Walt Disney World in A Field Guide to Walt Disney World’s Best Kept Secrets .